Nabsii/Mine-Bot/tutorial.md

-# Warning!
+# Caugtion

-:Warning: This project has been published under MIT license :Warning:
+> This project has been published under MIT license!

 # Features